galaxyproject/galaxy-hub/src/use/index.md

   * [Containers](/src/use/index.md#container)
   * [Virtual Machines (VMs)](/src/use/index.md#vm)

+# Resource Keywords

+Each resource has a set of keywords associated with them.

+## Real keywords

 (*What about listing these by the resource's domain, for example, the research methodology (e.g., RNA-Seq), the clade (e.g., crops), or field e.g., metagenomics) that a resource is targeted at?
 We are working on it.*)

+## Scope

+Initially, there is only one keyword per resource and that defines the *scope* of the resource:

+### UseGalaxy

+UseGalaxy servers implement a common core set of tools and reference genomes, and are open to anyone to use.
+See the [UseGalaxy directory below](#usegalaxy-dir).

+### Genomics

+These servers implement a broad range of tools and aren't specific to any part of the tree of life, or to any type of analysis.

+### Domain

+Domain resources specialize in either a particular branch of the tree of life or in particular types of analysis.
+Within their specializations, domain resources offer a wide variety of tools.

+### Tool Publishing

+Tool publishing resources make tools easily available so that researchers can use them without having to install and use command line versions.
+The distinction between *domain* resources and *tool publishing* resources is fuzzy.
+In general, tool publishing resources expose tools from a particular organization, while domain resources include tools / datasets from other organizations and have a larger goal in mind.

 # Add a resource to this directory